SunnyM00n/Game-Boy-Cartridges/MBC3 (Type A, SRAM)/README.md

 **Note: You need to power up the game at least once before battery currents will make sense - the battery management ICs can start up in an unknown state before applying main power to the board.**

-To estimate battery life, see <a href="https://github.com/MouseBiteLabs/Game-Boy-MBC3-Cartridge/tree/main/Technical#estimating-battery-life">this section in the Technical Design Document</a>, or for more in-depth analysis, <a href="https://hackaday.io/project/11864-tritiled/log/72554-determining-maximum-runtime-176-to-202-years-cr2032">this Hackaday post</a>.
+To estimate battery life, see <a href="https://github.com/MouseBiteLabs/Game-Boy-MBC3-Cartridge/tree/main/Technical#estimating-battery-life">this section in the Technical Design Document of my first MBC3 board design</a>, or for more in-depth analysis, <a href="https://hackaday.io/project/11864-tritiled/log/72554-determining-maximum-runtime-176-to-202-years-cr2032">this Hackaday post</a>.

 ### Current Draw Measurements